pengowray/sendemtiny/README.md

 Why this way?
 No keyboard/mouse utility software that I tested allows a command line parameter, so renaming the executable is the best way I could find to allow you to choose which Unicode character to send.

 # Is there another way that doesn't use any third party software like _send em tiny_?
 Yes, you can typically set up a macro to type the [Alt Code](https://en.wikipedia.org/wiki/Alt_code).
 This tends to be inelegant and error prone.
-It may mess up if your numlock is currently disabled, if other applications—such as f.lux—are override alt-keys with its own global shortcuts, or if you choose the wrong delay between key presses.
+It may mess up if your numlock is currently disabled, if another applications—such as f.lux—overrides alt-keys with its own global shortcuts, or if you choose the wrong delay between key presses.

-Here's an example:
+However, you might macros are a beter solution for you.
+Here's an example of an emdash macro in Razer Synapse (does not require _send em tiny_):

+[image]

 # Roadmap